Student Government

 Secretary

-6th graders are not allowed to run for an office.
+6th graders are not eligible to run for office.

-In addition, each Homebase in all grades will select one representative who can attend meetings and vote on issues.
-That representative will be responsible for presenting information from meetings to their Homebase, as well as bringing issues or concerns from their Homebase to the Student Government meetings.
+In addition, Homebases in all grades will select one representative who can attend meetings and vote on issues.
+That representative will be responsible for presenting information from meetings to their Homebases, as well as bringing issues or concerns from their Homebases to the Student Government meetings.

 Further, there will be specific committees that will be generated by the current officers and representatives.